Fannon/u-he-preset-randomizer/README.md

 # u-he-preset-randomizer

-Create random [u-he](https://u-he.com/) synth presets through randomization and merging of your existing presets.
+Generate [u-he](https://u-he.com/) synth presets through randomization and merging of your existing presets.

 Currently it can generate random presets in three different modes:
 * Generate fully random presets based on real values and value distributions in your preset library